 - Establish limits and consequences.
 Make sure that you have rules and consequences for online behavior and follow through consistently.

 - Involve your kids.
 Monitoring software can actually hold up a mirror to your child and help them reflect on their own behavior.
 Sometimes our kids don't realize how often they multitask or get distracted.
-Use these tools for reflection and goal setting.
+Use these tools for reflection and goal setting not just monitoring.

 - Use Internet incidents as an opportunity to communicate.
 Make sure that Internet incidents aren't just a platform for endless lectures or meaningless punishments.
 If your child is using the search term "sex" it could be that they genuinely want information about sex and sexuality.
-Use this as an opportunity to communicate!
+Use this as an opportunity to start important conversations, not shut them down.